ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/non_time_critical_tasks.rst

             - Dissemination tasks that disseminate the output of the forecast to users that do not rely on near-real-time data, e.g. lag/12/diss/ecpds_diss;
             - Backup tasks that will transfer today's output to a different server, e.g. lag/12/backup_to_server;

-    When dealing with archiving and cleaning, it is important to consider the space availability on the filesystem you are using
+    When dealing with archiving and cleaning, it is important to consider the space availability on the filesystem you are using.
+Different filesystems have different quotas and \n limitations, and the efficiency and stability of the filesystem can impact the suite's performance.
+More information on the filesystems used at ECMWF can be found `here <https://confluence.ecmwf.int/display/UDOC/HPC2020%3A+Filesystems>`_.

-Link to Filesystems page: https://confluence.ecmwf.int/display/UDOC/HPC2020%3A+Filesystems

 Retrieving
 ----------